 It takes a relatively short amount of time to implant the ExoVasc® personalised external aortic root support (PEARS) – around two hours for the full surgery.

 This is considerably less time than the conventional aortic root replacement, which takes around four to seven hours.

 Cardiopulmonary bypass is not usually necessary as the procedure is carried out on the beating heart.
 Additionally, it offers freedom from anticoagulation post surgery, as the aorta and aortic valve remain intact.

 Are there any alternatives?

 Three forms of surgery are now available: total root replacement (TRR) with a valved conduit, valve sparing root replacement (VSRR) and PEARS.

-TRR can be performed irrespective of aortic dimensions and a valve replacement is a secure and near certain means of correcting aortic valve regurgitation but has small thromboembolic and bleeding risks if a mechanical device is chosen.
-For this reason root replacement with a biological conduit (Freestyle®) is the preferred approach at RBH.
-VSRR offers freedom from anticoagulation and attendant risks of bleeding but every year 1.3 percent of cases require a repeat operation.
-While this may seem a low figure, in a young Marfan patient this means that more than 25% will require another operation on their aortic valve within 20 years.
+This offers freedom from anticoagulation and attendant risks of bleeding.
+However, every year 1.3 per cent of cases require a repeat operation.
+While this may seem a low figure, in a young Marfan patient this means that more than 25 per cent will require another operation on their aortic valve within 20 years.

 PEARS includes the advantages of VSRR while avoiding myocardial ischemia and usually cardiopulmonary bypass.